isomerpages/isomer-next-playground/components.md

   "layout": "article",
   "page": {
     "articlePageHeader": {
-      "summary": [
-        "Singapore is preparing to host its inaugural Citizens' Festival in Marina Boulevard.", "The festival aims to unite Singaporeans of all backgrounds through cultural showcases, food markets, live music, and wellness activities."
+      "summary": "Singapore is preparing to host its inaugural Citizens' Festival in Marina Boulevard.
+The festival aims to unite Singaporeans of all backgrounds through cultural showcases, food markets, live music, and wellness activities."
-      ]
     },
     "title": "Singapore's Spectacular Citizens' Festival: a Celebration of Unity and Diversity", "category": "Citizen Engagement",